Starydark/Tencent-Paxos-TLA/README.md

 There are three experiments we have made:

-- TPaxos and TPaxosAP satisfies Consistency.
+- TPaxos and TPaxosAP satisfy Consistency.
 - TPaxos refines Voting, TPaxosAP refines EagerVoting.
 - EagerVoting refines Consensus.